HayeonLee/MetaD2A/README.md

 ```

 ### Results
-The results of training architectures which are searched by MetaD2A model for each dataset
+The results of training architectures which are searched by meta-trained MetaD2A model for each dataset

 __Accuracy__
 |                         |     CIFAR10    |    CIFAR100    |      MNIST     |      SVHN      |    Aircraft    | Oxford-IIT Pets |